 A judge imposed sanctions on an attorney without prior notice or an opportunity to be heard.
-Com.
-On Jud.
+Com. on Jud.
 Performance, Public Admonishment of Judge Ronald J. Maciel (2006) p.
 3.

-A judge denied a defendant the right to be heard regarding sentencing by, among other things, ordering counsel remanded for contempt during the sentencing hearing.
-Com.
-On Jud.
-Performance, Decision and Order Imposing Public Admonishment on Judge Ruffo Espinosa, Jr. (2006) p.
-8.
+A judge placed a defendant in custody for contempt without due process.
+Com. on Jud.
+Performance, Decision and Order Imposing Public Censure on Judge DeAnn M. Salcido (2010) pp. 18-19.